software-engineering-at-home/content/TOPICS.md

 - Data lakes
 - ...

+---

+## Cloud Based Infrastructure

+Use of services hosted on the internet to build software systems; instead of trying to roll and manage physical hardware and managing operating systems.

+### Topics

+- AWS
+- Google Cloud
+- Microsoft Azure
+- Infrastructure as code
+- Going serverless
+- ...

+---

 ## Computer Science

 Where maths and electronics meet; computer science emerges; there are a huge number of relevant topics in computer science that can be applied to programming and software engineer.

+### Topics

 - Algorithms
 - Data Structures